thinkshout/thinkshout/_case_studies/travel-oregon.md

   type: "Travel Oregon"
   mission: "Bringing the wonders of Oregon directly to you."
   text: |
     We think Oregon is kind of a big deal.
 From the coastline in the west to the deserts in the east, there's a lot to see and do here.
-But how on earth does one convey the majesty of this state through a website and not only inform, but tempt them to visit and see it with their own eyes?
+But how on earth does one convey the majesty of this state through a website that not only informs, but tempts them to visit and see it with their own eyes?
 That was the goal of the Travel Oregon website redesign: To delight and inspire people to come to Oregon and realize that yes, they like it here too.

     Travel Oregon is the official tourism marketing organization for the State of Oregon.
 They work to enhance visitors' experiences by providing information, resources, and trip planning tools for just about any activity available in our state.
-Most importantly, they inspire the public to travel to our great state, and consistently convey the exceptional quality of Oregon.
+Most importantly, they inspire the public to visit, and consistently convey the exceptional quality of Oregon.

-    Naturally, we were pretty enthused to be working with their team.
-They came to us prepared with user research and project goals, so we focused our remaining discovery process on design and creating the ideal user experience, and integrating their many platforms and toolsets to deliver a site that showcased their gorgeous imagery throughout, and intentionally led users to their abundance of editorial content.
+    Naturally, we were pretty enthused to be working with such an exceptional team.
+They came to us prepared with user research and project goals, so we focused our remaining discovery process on design and creating the ideal user experience.
+We also focused on integrating their many platforms and toolsets into the site to deliver a seamless experience that showcased their gorgeous imagery throughout, and intentionally led users to their abundance of editorial content.

 cs-sections:
   - section-title: "Creating the Optimal User Experience"